Monitoring Docker Universal Control Plane (UCP) with Splunk Enterprise and Splunk Cloud

 insecure = true

-Copy whole content of YAML file, and go to the UCP console, Controllers under Kubernetes and click Create button.
+Copy the whole content of the YAML file, and go to the UCP console, go to Controllers under Kubernetes, and click the Create button.

 If everything is correct, you should start seeing data in a few moments in the Monitoring Kubernetes application in Splunk.